 Database Configuration

-file allows you to configure the connection to your database.
+The database section in the configuration.yml file allows you to configure the connection to your database.
 This is a crucial part of the mineLogin plugin setup, as it determines where and how player data will be stored.
 Let's break down each option in detail:

 yaml